 - Gather old rags and paper towels

-Gather an old rag and some paper towel before checking the oil’s consistency.
+Gather an old rag and some paper towel before checking the consistency of the oil.
 Paper towels can be the best option as they can provide you a great white backdrop contrast of color to examine.
-Also, they will help you to keep your hands clean.
+Also, they will help you keep your hands clean.